2022 Gibraltar Darts Trophy: Qualification and format

-The top 16 entrants from the PDC ProTour Order of Merit on 26 July automatically qualified for the event and were seeded in the second round.
+The top 16 entrants from the PDC Pro Tour Order of Merit on 28 July automatically qualified for the event and were seeded in the second round.

-The remaining 32 places went to players from six qualifying events – 24 from the Tour Card Holder Qualifier (held on 2 August), two from the Associate Member Qualifier (held on 28 August), as Gibraltar has no players on the Order of Merit, four places will come from the Host Nation Qualifier (held on 13 October), one from the Nordic & Baltic Associate Member Qualifier (held on 30 July), and one from the East European Associate Member Qualifier (held on 26 June).
+The remaining 32 places went to players from six qualifying events – 24 from the Tour Card Holder Qualifier (held on 2 August), two from the Associate Member Qualifier, as Gibraltar has no players on the Order of Merit, four places will come from the Host Nation Qualifier, one from the Nordic & Baltic Associate Member Qualifier, and one from the East European Associate Member Qualifier.

-Two additional places were made available in the Host Nation Qualifier following the withdrawals of Tour Card Qualifier Krzysztof Kciuk and East European Qualifier Karel Sedláček.
-Gibraltarian qualifier Justin Hewitt withdrew after the draw through illness, giving his first round opponent a first round bye.
+Two additional places were made available in the Host Nation Qualifier following the withdrawal of Tour Card Qualifier Krzysztof Kciuk and East European Qualifier Karel Sedláček.
+Gibraltarian qualifier Justin Hewitt withdrew after the draw through illness, giving his first round opponent Steve Beaton, a bye to the second round.

 The following players took part in the tournament: